microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ```PowerShell
 PS C:\> New-WinGetSource -Name "contoso" -ResourceGroup "WinGetPrivateSource" -Region "westus" -ImplementationPerformance "Demo" -ShowConnectionInstructions
 ```
-1. After the above has completed (approximately 15 minutes), copy and run the connection information provided for your newly created Windows Package Manager private source to add it to your WinGet client.
+1. After the above has completed (approximately 15 minutes), copy and run the connection information provided for your newly created Windows Package Manager rest source to add it to your WinGet client.

-## Add manifests to the private source
+## Add manifests to the rest source

-The Windows Package Manager private source provides a private location for hosting your Application Manifests.
-After the creation of your Windows Package Manager private source has completed, you'll need to add Application Manifests for your users to install from.
-Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](.\PowerShell\Add-WinGetManifest.md) cmdlet will add new Application Manifests to your Windows Package Manager private source.
+The Windows Package Manager rest source provides a private location for hosting your Application Manifests.
+After the creation of your Windows Package Manager rest source has completed, you'll need to add Application Manifests for your users to install from.
+Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](.\PowerShell\Add-WinGetManifest.md) cmdlet will add new Application Manifests to your Windows Package Manager rest source.

 The `Add-WinGetManifest` PowerShell cmdlet supports targetting a specific *.json file, a folder containing multiple *.json files, or a folder containing *.yaml files.
 For more information on how to use this cmdlet, use the `Get-Help Add-WinGetManifest -Full` or visit the [Add-WinGetManifest PowerShell Article](.\PowerShell\New-WinGetManifest.md) in Docs.